-In the first part of this post, I will take the steps to split a WPA password with Reaver.
+In the first part of this post, I will take steps to split a WPA password with Reaver.
 I will then explain how Reaver works and what you can do to protect your network from Reaver attacks.

 First, a short note: We often recall that when we talk to readers about topics that might be malicious, knowledge is power, but power does not mean that you should jerk or do anything illegal.
-You don’t make a thief to know how to pick a lock.
+You don’t make a thief know how to pick a lock.
 Consider this post-educational or intellectual exercise as proof of concept.
 The better you know, the better you can protect.

 Penetration testing with Reaver – Kali Linux Tutorial